 General Course Requirements:

 - Laboratory: Attendance Requirement - Students must attend a minimum number of these sessions. - 100 percent attendance and satisfactory performance is required in Clinical Laboratories.
 Attendance is essential preparation for clinical practice and provides relevant clinical skills and knowledge.
 Students may be given the opportunity for a makeup laboratory if an adverse circumstances form is submitted and approved by the course coordinator.
 Failure to attend 100 percent of clinical labs will result in either cancellation or delay in clinical placement.
-Students must complete the required clinical laboratory preparation as outlined in the Clinical Laboratory workbooks.
+Students are advised to complete the clinical laboratory preparation as outlined in the Clinical Laboratory workbooks.
 This preparation supports the SLE and provides the student with the information needed to function in the SLE

 Course Assessment Requirements: